UtilitechAS/amsreader-firmware/README.md

 3) Exported energy is shown in green color on hour, day and month plot.
 4) Automatic Wifi swapping if configured WLAN does not connect.
 See below for more info.
 5) Disabled automatic FW update info (soon...)
+6) Some minor color changes on dashboard gauges
-6) Translation to German language are now in branch "german"
+7) Translation to German language are now in branch "german"

 ## Wifi function (STA mode or AP mode):